 UN Cares is the UN system-wide worldwide programme on HIV, launched by the Secretary General Ban Ki-Moon in 2007.
 It is designed to reduce the impact of HIV in the workplace by supporting “universal access” to a comprehensive range of benefits for all UN personnel and their families – including prevention, treatment, care and support.

-The UN Cares Inter-Agency Team in Nepal was established in 2008 and is currently formed of 26 members from 18 UN agencies and entities (ILO, OHCHR, RCHCO, UN Dispensary, UNAIDS, UNDP, UNDSS, UNESCO, UNFPA, UN-HABITAT, UNHCR, UNICEF, UNICEF-ROSA, UNIFEM, UNMIN, UNODC, WFP, WHO).
-The Team is established under the direct supervision of the UN Theme Group on HIV and AIDS.
-It’s elected Chair represents the Team as required at the UN Theme Group meetings to ensure updates and information sharing with Heads of Agencies.
-The Team seeks technical support from the UN Joint Team on AIDS through the UNAIDS Secretariat.
+The UN Cares Inter-Agency Team in Nepal was established in 2008 and is currently formed of 24 members from 16 UN agencies and entities (ILO, RCO, UN Dispensary, UNAIDS, UNDP, UNDSS, UNESCO, UNFPA, UN-HABITAT, UNHCR, UNICEF, UNICEF-ROSA, UN Women, UNODC, WFP, WHO).
+The Team is established under the leadership and guidance of UN Resident Coordinator.
+It’s elected Chair represents the Team as required at the Nepal Joint UN HIV Team meetings to ensure updates and information sharing with the agencies’ HIV focal point.
+The Team seeks technical support from the Nepal Joint UN HIV Team through the UNAIDS Secretariat.

-The Team organizes and facilitates HIV-related workplace learning and orientation activities, develops and disseminates learning materials and tools, manages condom dispensers as well as the Post Exposure Prophylaxis (PEP) kits in six different outlets around the country and trains the PEP-kit holders.
-The funding of the activities is based on voluntary contributions by the participating agencies.
+The Team organizes and facilitates HIV-related workplace learning and orientation activities and disseminates learning materials and tools, manages condom dispensers as well as the Post Exposure Prophylaxis (PEP) kits in forty different outlets around the country and trains the PEP starter kit custodians.
+The funding of the activities is managed by operations management team (OMT).